The Yoga-Sûtra of Patañjali

 3.16.
 Through constraint on the three forms of transformation comes knowledge of past

 & future.
 3.17.
-The sound, the object & the notion are superimposed on one another
+The sound, the object & the thought are superimposed on one another

 in a confused way.
 Through constraint on the distinction of these, there arises knowledge